-The chronic toxicity potential of Acetyl Glucosamine was evaluated in F344 rats (10 rats/sex/group).36 Acetyl Glucosamine was administered via the diet at levels of 0, 1.25, 2.5 or 5%, for 52 wk.
+The chronic toxicity potential of Acetyl Glucosamine was evaluated in F344 rats (10 rats/sex/group).31 Acetyl Glucosamine was administered via the diet at levels of 0, 1.25, 2.5 or 5%, for 52 wk.
 Clinical effects, mortality, hematology, serum biochemistry, and histopathology were evaluated.
 After gross examination, the brain, heart, lungs, liver, spleen, adrenals, kidneys, and testes were weighed.
-No toxic effects were observed in any parameter evaluated; however, slight suppression of body weight gain was observed in animals dosed with concentrations of greater than 2.5%.
+No toxic effects were observed in any parameter evaluated; however, slight suppression of body weight gain was observed in animals dosed with 5%.
 This effect appeared to be due to a slight reduction of caloric intake with the high concentration of test compound.